mistermicheels/learning-notes/mindset/Work-life-balance.md

     -   If you finish, consider not starting a new big task but instead catching up on smaller tasks like code reviews, taking a step back to see if everything you're doing makes sense in the big picture, planning future work, ...
         -   Starting a new big task is risky because by the time you properly get going it's time to leave
         -   If starting the new big task is the only thing that makes sense, focus on things that make it easier to stop and start again (chopping it up into smaller parts, doing some analysis and writing down your findings, ...)
--   In the last 15 minutes of your working day, stop working and write down everything you need to know in order to continue the task later on
+-   In the last 15 minutes, stop working and write down everything you need to know in order to continue the task later on
     -   Benefit: you can get off to a flying start the next morning
     -   Benefit: doing this helps your brain to work on the task in the background while you are relaxing.
 See also [Hammock-driven development](./Hammock-driven-development.md).